ChiliMonanta/azure-static-web-app-net-webassembly/README.md

 * **API**:  A C# Azure Functions API, which the Blazor application will call
 * **Shared**: A C# class library with a shared data model between the Blazor and Functions application
 * **Infrastructure**: Infrastructure by code, a bicep template
-* **.github/workflows7deploy**: A github actions for deployment
+* **.github/workflows/deploy-static-web-app.yml**: A github actions for deployment

 ## Deployment
-Before a deploy of static web apps code can be done, you have to create the infrastructure (see below).
+Before a deploy of Static Web Apps code can be done, you have to create the infrastructure (see below).
 The github action needs a secret to be able to deploy to the static web app.
 Copy the deployment token (on the static web app overview) and create a secret in github called "AZURE_STATIC_WEB_APPS_API_TOKEN"

-### Create infrastructure
+### Create the infrastructure

-First deploy infrastructure with biceps
+First deploy infrastructure with bicep

 ```
 az login